On this page

 Deputy Secretary, David Williamson

 David Williamson commenced with the department in August 2019.
-He is responsible for science and commercialisation policy, and Industry Growth.
-David also has oversight of the Department's COVID-19 Taskforces.
+His group includes divisions responsible for industry, manufacturing, science and commercialisation issues.

-David commenced in the Australian Public Service as a graduate in 2000 and joined the Senior Executive Service in 2004.
+David started in the Australian Public Service as a graduate in 2000 and joined the Senior Executive Service in 2004.